-The risk management policy of the Company is established to identify and analyze the risks faced by the Company, set appropriate risk limits and controls, and supervise the compliance of risks and risk limits.
-Risk management policies and systems are regularly reviewed to reflect market conditions and changes in the operation of the Company.
-The Company develops a disciplined and constructive control environment through training, management standards and operating procedures, so that all employees can understand their roles and obligations.
+The risk management policy of the merged company is established to identify and analyze the risks faced by the merged company, set appropriate risk limits and controls, and supervise the compliance of risks and risk limits.
+Risk management policies and systems are regularly reviewed to reflect market conditions and changes in the operation of the merged company.
+The merged company develops a disciplined and constructive control environment through training, management standards and operating procedures, so that all employees can understand their roles and obligations.

-The board of directors of the Company supervises how the management level monitors the compliance of the risk management policies and procedures of the Company, and reviews the appropriateness of the relevant risk management structure of the merged company for the risks it faces.
-Internal auditors assist the board of directors of the Company to play a supervisory role.
+The board of directors of the merged company supervises how the management level monitors the compliance of the risk management policies and procedures of the merged company, and reviews the appropriateness of the relevant risk management structure of the merged company for the risks it faces.
+Internal auditors assist the board of directors of the merged company to play a supervisory role.
 These personnel conduct regular and exceptional reviews of risk management controls and procedures, and report the review results to the Board of Directors.

-(XVIII) Investment management
+(XX) Investment management

 It is the policy of the Board of Directors to maintain a sound capital base to maintain the confidence of investors, creditors and the market and support the development of future operations.
-Capital includes the company's share capital, capital surplus, retained earnings and other equity.
+Capital includes the company's share capital, capital surplus, retained earnings and other interests.

-The capital management objective of the Company is to guarantee the ability to continue to operate, to provide shareholders' remuneration and other stakeholders' benefits continuously, and to maintain the best capital structure to reduce the cost of capital.
+The capital management objective of the merged company is to guarantee the ability to continue to operate, to provide shareholders' remuneration and other stakeholders' benefits continuously, and to maintain the best capital structure to reduce the cost of capital.
 The debt ratios on December 31, 2019 and 2020 were 23% and 18% respectively.

-As of December 31, 2020, the way of capital management of the Company has not changed.
+As of December 31, 2020, the way of capital management of the merged company has not changed.